kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 ## OfflineVirtualMachine behaviour

 The OfflineVirtualMachine has to be in sync with its VirtualMachine.
-This means that the OfflineVirtualMachine has to observe both, the OfflineVirtualMachine and created VirtualMachine.
+This means that the OfflineVirtualMachine controller has to observe both, the OfflineVirtualMachine and created VirtualMachine.
 When the [link](#ownerreference) is established the config changes are translated to the VirtualMachine, and coresponding status changes are translated back to OfflineVirtualMachine.

+TBD this needs to be more specific

 ### Status